 More recently, the rise of the opioid epidemic has also provided an opportunity for machine learning.
 In the US over 2 million are addicted to opioids, and it is estimated that 33,000 died of opioid abuse in 2015.
 Machine learning is being used to predict where high rates of addiction are likely and where patient relapse is likely (utilising a phone app).

 As with many other industries, the medical industry has ample areas of opportunity for the application of machine learning, including deep learning.
 We look forward to following the progress here.
-We hope to benefit from the learnings in health-care and apply it to other areas such as customer engagement and credit.
+We hope to benefit from the learnings in health-care and apply them to other areas such as customer engagement and credit.